Monmouth County Divorce Lawyers

 What is a collaborative divorce?

 A collaborative divorce is a good option for those who have agreed on many issues concerning the divorce but need help settling final matters.
-In a collaborative divorce, each party hires their lawyer and attends meetings to reach a martial settlement agreement.
+In a collaborative divorce, each party hires a lawyer and attends meetings to reach a marriage settlement agreement.
 Collaborative divorce is often quicker and cheaper than an option that may take your case to trial.
 This option also allows you to walk away with your integrity and dignity intact if you and the other party can come to an agreement that works for both sides.

 Which option is best for my children?